aryamanmaithani/aryamanmaithani.github.io/notes/cs-213/lec06.md

 Note that the data stored here need not be contiguous
 → `class` (keeps track of where's the next data)

 We should be able to define a class in C++.
-Not as professional as SQL classes maybe but still nice.
+Not as professional as STL classes maybe but still nice.

 ---